RoseKavalier/H3Plugins/README.md

 # H3Plugins

-Welcome to the home of the Heroes of Might and Magic III **H3API** headers and plugins made using them.
-This repository will also be used to distribute the **SoD_SP** plugin which is coded using the same headers.
+Welcome to the home of the Heroes of Might and Magic III **H3API** library and plugins made using them.
+This repository will also be used to distribute the **SoD_SP** plugin which is coded using the same library.

 ## Description